-Requests for changes to the subaward agreement must be electronically signed in SIMON by the subrecipient or implementing agency chief official or the chief official designee.
+Requests for changes to the subaward agreement must be electronically signed by the subrecipient or implementing agency's chief official or the chief official's designee.

-All grant adjustments must be submitted no later than thirty (30) days prior to grant expiration date.
+All requests for changes, including all requests for project period extensions, must be submitted in SIMON no later than thirty (30) days prior to grant expiration date.